Shailesh123123/FoodGasm/README.md

 The front end of the application is coded using angular-js, while the back-end has been coded using node-js.
 The database used here is Mongo db, while mongoose js has been used to provide a rigorous modeling environment for the data.

-MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for MongoDB, Node.js, Express, and AngularJS based applications.
+FoodGasm is a full-stack JavaScript open-source solution, which provides a solid starting point for MongoDB, Node.js, Express, and AngularJS based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

-Before You Begin
+*#Before You Begin*

 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: